faysal725/globeTech/README.md

-# How to install and run the project
+# How to install and run Globe Tech Project

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).